 Dealing with disturbed sleep

-If you've been up late Christmas shopping or out drinking until late, try and get up as close to your usual wake up time as possible so that you don't disrupt your internal clock.
+If you've been up late Christmas shopping, planning for the Christmas break or catching up with friends online, try and get up as close to your usual wake up time as possible so that you don't disrupt your internal clock.
 This means you'll be able to get to sleep that evening around your usual bedtime and you'll be able to get up the next morning.
-So even though you might be a little hungover and fear a tough day ahead of you, get up and keep your internal body clock on track to avoid a number of days of poor sleep.
+So even though you might fear a tough day ahead of you, get up and keep your internal body clock on track to avoid a number of days of poor sleep.